Engineered vs Solid Hardwood Floors

 There are so many factors that go into the cost of both types of hardwood flooring.
 However, on average, engineered wood flooring costs slightly less than solid wood flooring unless you want thicker engineered wood flooring, then solid is slightly cheaper.

-While engineered hardwood flooring has its merits, we believe solid hardwood flooring is the best all around choice.
+While engineered hardwood flooring certainly has its pros, we believe solid hardwood flooring is the best all around choice.

-Two, it is easier to match to existing wood flooring in your home.
-With solid hardwood, you generally have more customization options AND you can match colors on site.
-Engineered wood can be hard to match and repair.
+It is also easier to match to any existing wood flooring in your home.
+With solid hardwood, you generally have more customization options, including the ability to match colors on site.
+In comparison, engineered wood can be hard to match and repair.
 This can sometimes lead to having to replace the whole floor if you have damage.

 Overall, with solid hardwood’s longevity and durability and how it allows home owners to be more flexible with customizing their interior design, we believe it is the superior product.

-Call us today to see which type of hardwood flooring fits your needs the best.
+Call or send us a message today to see which type of hardwood flooring fits your needs the best.
 Auten Wideplank Flooring installs both solid and engineered hardwood floors.